jjvsqz/cse15l-lab-reports/lab1.md

 # Lab Report 1: Exploring Basic Filesystem Commands
 ## Introduction
-In this lab report, we will go over the fundamentals of exploring and modifying the filesystem using the command line.
-The emphasis is on three key commands: ‘cd’ to change directories, ‘ls’ to list directory contents, and ‘cat’ to display file contents.
-Using examples from a workspace produced during this lab, we’ll show each command with and without arguments, providing insights into its behavior and output.
+*In this lab report, we delve into the foundational aspects of navigating and manipulating the filesystem via the command line interface.
+Central to our exploration are three pivotal commands: 'cd' for directory navigation, 'ls' for directory listing, and 'cat' for file content display.
+By leveraging examples from our lab workspace, we aim to illustrate the functionality and outcomes of each command with and without arguments, offering comprehensive insights into their operation.*
 ## The cd Command
 ## 1. cd with no argument
 ```